Ciantic/VirtualDesktopAccessor/note-IVirtualDesktopNotification.md

 subtle bug.
 If I allow calls to `drop` the crash occurs but after switching desktops repeatedly for ~2000-3000 times.
 This is not an easy bug to make happen.

+## Note about explorer.exe crashing and reusing cookies

+I've observed that IVirtualDesktopNotification::register reuses cookies if explorer.exe crashes.
+This means that unregistering must be done before a new one is created.

+Here is what I encountered:

+1. Registered notification with cookie 24
+2. Explorer.exe crashed
+3. Explorer.exe restarted
+4. Registered notification with cookie 24

+If you were to now unregister the old one, it would unregister the new one.
+This means we have to unregister the old value before registering a new one.